 An empire is characterized by cultural diversity and territorial flexibility.
 All empires have engaged in the brutal slaughter and assimilation of the people outside its borders to extend its territory.
 Slowly, the newly acquired population forgets what they stood for.
 For example, in 7th century AD, Arab empire crushed Egyptians with an iron fist, today Egyptians think of themselves as Arabs.
 One major change which happened over time in the Imperial vision was that empires changed their imagined reality from “we are conquering you from our benefit” to a more benevolent “we are conquering you for your benefit”.
 Persian king changed from “Persian king” to “everyone’s king”.
 This was the first time in history, Sapiens were (pretending) to get rid of “us” vs “them” feeling.
 These imagined realities of benefitting the Conqueror exist even today when the US presidents use F-16 to deliver democracy and human rights

 These imagined realities of benefitting the Conqueror exist even today when the US presidents use F-16 to deliver democracy and human rights in Iraq and Syria.

 Of course, this benefitting the conquered approach still assumed the inferiority of conquered.
 That’s why M.K.
 Gandhi, a London-educated, qualified barrister was thrown out of whites-only seats from a train.

-Almost, all imperial empires follow the same style, where first they conquer territories, then those territories adopt the new culture, then the people of these territories demand equal stature, and then eventually empire flames out but the imperial culture remains (ashishb’s note: Christianity, Islam, English, and French are some of those cultural remnants which can be seen all around the world).
+Almost, all imperial empires follow the same style.
+First, they conquered territories.
+Then those territories adopt the new culture.
+Then the people of these territories demand equal stature.
+And then eventually empire flames out but the imperial culture remains (ashishb’s note: Christianity, Islam, English, and French are some of those cultural remnants which can be seen all around the world).